misaka-oneesama/misaka-oneesama/README.md

  - [Qt](https://www.qt.io) 5.6+ (lower versions may work too, but not recommended)
    - Qt Core
+   - Qt SQL ─ for the configuration store
    - Qt D-Bus ─ for the Interprocess communication (IPC)
    - Qt Network ─ for the HTTP server which operates the Web UI
    - Qt WebSockets ─ for the Discord API communication